synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 │           └───HelmRepository
 ```

 Consider adding your *locked* config.json file and any files it references to your GitOps repository.
-Making your config.json file available to others will let them re-generate your work directory files and re-run new-flux.ps1 if and when that's required.
+Making your config.json file available to others will let them re-generate your work directory files and rerun new-flux.ps1 if and when that's required.

 Be sure to run kubeseal by hand before adding extra Kubernetes secret resources referenced indirectly by config.json.
 You should drop the ".yaml" file extension from extra Helm values files to prevent Flux from trying to generate a related Kubernetes resource.